blocksds/sdk/docs/content/tutorial/basic/backgrounds/index.md

 image 180 degrees, use an angle of 16384.
 If you want to rotate the image 90 degrees, use an angle of 8192.

-Finally, you can also scroll the background like regular backgrounds with `bgSetScroll(bg, x, y)`, but this function doesn't have as much accuracy as possible because it scrolls by whole pixels.
+You can also scroll the background like regular backgrounds with `bgSetScroll(bg, x, y)`, but this function doesn't have as much accuracy as possible because it scrolls by whole pixels.
 If you scale a background you may need finer scroll values than one pixel.
 In that case, use the function `bgSetScrollf(bg, x, y)`, which uses fixed point values with a fraction of 8 bits.

+Finally, you can also decide if you want the background to wrap around or to be transparent around its edges.
+You can use `bgWrapOn(bg)` and `bgWrapOff(bg)` to enable wrapping or disable it.

 ## 6. Extended affine backgrounds